-Groups that are incorporated as Community Leagues/Associations or groups which provide the same types of functions as Community Leagues/Associations may be eligible for licensing.
+Groups that are incorporated as community leagues/associations or groups which provide the same types of functions as community leagues/associations may be eligible for licensing.

-- 1. Groups that act as coordinating bodies for community leagues/ associations (e.g. federation of community leagues/associations and area councils) are eligible for licensing. - 2.
+- 1. Groups that act as coordinating bodies for community leagues/ associations (e.g., federation of community leagues/associations and area councils) are eligible for licensing. - 2.
 Groups that act as an extension of any level of government (municipal, provincial or federal) are not eligible. - 3.
 Groups formed primarily to raise funds for a number of charities in their community are not eligible. - 4.
 Groups formed primarily to provide social activities for community members are not eligible.

-- 1. The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 Basic Eligibility, terms and conditions of licence and Board policies. - The Regulatory Division shall review the group's programs and services to ensure they are not programs or services normally provided by a level of government.
-Examples include landscaping and maintenance projects in municipally owned parks. - 3.
-The Regulatory Division shall ensure the group's programs and services provide a community benefit and are not limited to recreational or social activities for its members.
+- The Regulatory Division must examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, terms and conditions of licence and Board policies. - The Regulatory Division must review the group's programs and services to ensure they are not programs or services normally provided by a level of government.
+Examples include landscaping and maintenance projects in municipally owned parks. - The Regulatory Division must ensure the group's programs and services provide a community benefit and are not limited to recreational or social activities for its members.